Everyone knows what diamonds are, but do they know where they come from? Here’s a quick peek at kimberlite pipes.

 “We haven’t seen such eruptions in recent times,” he says in a Q&A on diamond formation.
 “They were probably at a time when the earth was hotter, and that’s probably why those eruptions were more deeply rooted.
 These eruptions then carried the already-formed diamonds from the upper mantle to the surface of the Earth.”

-Indeed, some estimates place the last kimberlite pipe eruption at around 40 million years ago.
+Indeed, some estimates place the last kimberlite eruption at around 40 million years ago.
 That has made it tough for experts to determine exactly how they occurred.
-However, the consensus is that these eruptions happened fairly quickly — their journey from the mantle is estimated to have taken hours, not days or months as is the case with magma and lava from a volcano.
+However, the consensus is that these eruptions happened fairly quickly — their journey from the mantle is estimated to have taken hours, not days or months as is the case with magma and lava from a volcanic eruption.

 Explaining, Post says, “if [the pipes] were traveling too long and too slowly they would have literally turned into graphite along the way.
 And so by moving quickly they essentially got locked into place into the diamond structure.”

 He adds that the pipes may have moved to the surface at a rate of 20 to 30 miles an hour.
 Some believe that the only way for magma to rise so quickly is if the melt is supercharged with gas; however, nobody has found out where such gas might come from.

 Kimberlite pipes: The role of carbon

 Experts are also not sure of the source of the carbon from which diamondiferous kimberlite originate.
 Geology.com notes that most likely it was “trapped in the Earth’s interior at the time of the planet’s formation.”